-- 3. Inhabitable basements (or habitable rooms within a basement) where one means of egress is a window; the window shall have a net clear opening of 5.0 square feet.
+3. Inhabitable basements (or habitable rooms within a basement) where one means of egress is a window; the window shall have a net clear opening of 5.0 square feet.
 The window shall open directly to the street or yard, or where such egress window has a finished sill height that is below the adjacent ground elevation shall have an egress window/area well.
 The egress window/area well shall provide a minimum accessible net clear opening of nine square feet that includes a minimum horizontal dimension of thirty-six inches (36") from the window.
 Egress window/area wells with a depth of more than forty-four inches (44") shall be equipped with an affixed ladder or stairs that are accessible with the window in the fully opened position.
-Such ladder will have rungs at twelve inches (12") on-center and projecting out a minimum of three inches from the side of the window well. - H. Stairs: If replacing existing stairs, stairs will need to conform as close as possible to new construction standards, but replacement stairs do not need to be in compliance with new codes.
-All newly constructed stairs (interior and exterior stairways) shall comply with the following requirements: - 1.
-All stairways and steps of four (4) or more risers shall have at least one (1) handrail.
+Such ladder will have rungs at twelve inches (12") on-center and projecting out a minimum of three inches from the side of the window well.

+Stairs: If replacing existing stairs, stairs will need to conform a to new construction standards, All new stairs (interior and exterior stairways) in new construction shall comply with current codes and with the following requirements:

+4. All stairways and steps of four (4) or more risers shall have at least one (1) handrail.
 All stairways and steps which are five (5) feet or more in width shall have a handrail on each side.

-- 2. All handrails shall be installed not less than thirty-four inches (34") nor more than thirty-eight inches (38"), measured plumb, above the nosing of the stair treads.
+- 5. All handrails shall be installed not less than thirty-four inches (34") nor more than thirty-eight inches (38"), measured plumb, above the nosing of the stair treads.
 Handrails adjacent to a wall shall have a space of not less than one and one-half inches (1 1/2") between the wall and the handrail.
 All handrails shall be turned back into the wall on railing ends.
 The size of a round railing must be a minimum of one and one quarter inches (1.25"), but not more than two inches (2").
-Railings must be continuous from the top riser to the bottom riser. - 3.
-Porches, balconies or raised floor surfaces, including stairway riser and/or landing, located more than thirty inches (30") above the floor or the grade, shall have guardrails installed that are not less than thirty-six inches (36") in height.
-Open guardrails and stair railings shall have intermediate rails or ornamental pattern such that a sphere four inches (4") in diameter cannot pass through. - 4.
+Railings must be continuous from the top riser to the bottom riser. - 6.
+Porches, balconies or raised floor surfaces, including stairway riser and/or landing, located more than thirty inches (30") above the floor or the grade, shall have guardrails installed that are not less than forty-two inches (42) in height.
+Open guardrails and stair railings shall have intermediate rails or ornamental pattern such that a sphere four inches (4") in diameter cannot pass through. - 7.
 All stairs and steps shall have a riser height of not more than eight inches (8") and a tread depth of not less than nine inches (9"). - I. Smoke Detectors: All smoke detectors shall be dual sensor detectors.
 They shall be hard-wired with battery back-up and interconnected with building fire alarm systems where those occur.
-Smoke detectors shall be located as follows: - a.
-On the ceiling or wall outside of each separate sleeping area in the immediate vicinity of bedrooms, - b.
+Smoke detectors shall be located as follows: - On the ceiling or wall outside of each separate sleeping area in the immediate vicinity of bedrooms, - b.
 In each room used for sleeping purposes, and - c.
 In each story within a dwelling unit, including basements but not including crawl spaces and uninhabitable attics.
 In dwellings or dwelling units with split levels and without an intervening door between the adjacent levels, a smoke alarm installed on the upper level shall suffice for the adjacent lower level provided that the lower level is less than one full story below the upper level.